Russia Reopens Embassy In Burkina Faso Closed In 1992 - UrduPoint

 Russia Reopens Embassy In Burkina Faso Closed In 1992

-Ouagadougou, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2023) Russia on Thursday reopened its embassy in Burkina Faso after a gap of nearly 32 years, the West African nation's government and a Russian diplomat said.
+Ouagadougou, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2023) Russia on Thursday reopened its embassy in Burkina Faso after a gap of nearly 32 years after the West African nation fell out with France.

-The mission was closed in 1992.
-The Russian ambassador to Ivory Coast, Alexei Saltykov, said Russian President Vladimir Putin would name the new envoy.

 "